IFB-ElixirFr/sandboxbioscenarios/linux_basics_session05/steps/step04.md

 seqkit stats
 ```

-To avoid this, you must either provide a FASTA file or provide text stream through standard input (**stdin**) using a pipe:
+To avoid this, you must either provide a file or provide text stream through standard input (**stdin**) using a pipe:

 ```bash
 seqkit stats sacCer3.fa.gz